 Assistant Professor, Health & Mental Health

 Assistant Professor Summer Sherburne Hawkins, PhD, joined the Boston College School of Social Work (BCSSW) faculty in 2012.
 She is a social epidemiologist with an interest in addressing policy-relevant research questions in maternal and child health.
 Her research examines the impact of policies on health disparities in parents and children, particularly using methodology that integrates epidemiology and economics.
-Dr. Hawkins has published on the topics of parental smoking, infant feeding practices, and childhood obesity as well as the impact of state- and local-level policies on disparities in these health behaviors and outcomes.
+Dr. Hawkins has published on the topics of parental and adolescent tobacco use, infant feeding practices, and childhood obesity as well as the impact of state and local policies on disparities in these health behaviors and outcomes.
 A more recent area of her research focus on the role of the Affordable Care Act on the uptake of preventive health services.